-Every day, changes occur to roads, businesses and communities that affect the transit system.
+Routine, and at times unexpected changes occur to roads, businesses and communities, these sometimes affect the transit system.
 And every year, how our riders use our buses and trains shifts in small ways.
 We respond by regularly reviewing these changes and then making adjustments as needed.

 Service changes occur tri-annually to coincide with local school calendars.
 Typically, major changes are implemented in August and minor changes are implemented in January and June.

 The service change process spans 6 to 8 months and includes the following steps:

 - Proposal development

 - Board approval

 - Customer information

 The Service Guidelines and Standards provides an impartial and objective set of criteria by which services can be assessed and informed decisions made regarding transit resource allocation.
 This document is a policy tool that reflects the mission and goals of CapMetro.
 It is is a living document, and will be reviewed at least every other year with the CapMetro board of directors.